 Then click the green tick to connect (or Terminal menu then Open/Start).

-If the COM post is not available that is outside the scope of these instructions, check your USB connections, try a different cable and port, see Installing and Updating Firmware - Fallback procedure Num 2
+If the COM port is not available, check your USB connections, and try a different cable and port.
+For more troubleshooting, see Installing and Updating Firmware - Fallback procedure #2

 Install SerialTools and run it.
 Select the Duet from the 'Serial Port' drop down; it will be named something like "usbmodem1411".
 Baud rate should be 115200, and Local Echo should be ticked.
 Click 'Connect' to connect.